-- 17.14 Veterinary surgeons provide veterinary services through a variety of entities such as limited companies, charities, partnerships or sole practitioners and may be managed by non-veterinary surgeons.
+17.14 Veterinary surgeons provide veterinary services through a variety of entities such as limited companies, charities, partnerships or sole practitioners and may be managed by non-veterinary surgeons.
 At all times, veterinary surgeons remain subject to their professional responsibilities and the RCVS Code of Professional Conduct.
-To provide appropriate professional direction, the RCVS expects the organisation to appoint a senior veterinary surgeon. - 17.15 The appointed senior veterinary surgeon should: - a.
-Have an appropriate level of seniority, for example, director, head of clinical services or other equivalent status within the organisation. - b.
+To provide appropriate professional direction, the RCVS expects the organisation to appoint a senior veterinary surgeon.

+17.15 The appointed senior veterinary surgeon should:

+a.
+Have an appropriate level of seniority, for example, director, head of clinical services or other equivalent status within the organisation.

+b.
 Have overall responsibility within the organisation for professional matters; for example, this includes ensuring that clinical policy guidelines and procedures for addressing clients' complaints about the provision of veterinary services are in line with the RCVS Codes of Professional Conduct.

+(See Chapter 2 for references to professional autonomy and contextualised care)

-- c.
+c.
 Have overall responsibility within the organisation for the procedures by which medicines are obtained, stored, administered, sold or supplied, and disposed.
-POM-V medicines may only be obtained by a veterinary surgeon (even though they may be paid for by a business entity) and may only be sold or supplied from veterinary practice premises registered with the RCVS (see further guidance on the registration of veterinary practice premises). - d.
-Ensure that their colleagues within the organisation, especially those who are not veterinary surgeons or veterinary nurses, recognise the professional responsibilities of veterinary surgeons and veterinary nurses, in particular those set out in the RCVS Codes of Professional Conduct and supporting guidance issued by the RCVS. - 17.16 Where the senior veterinary surgeon works at an RCVS-Approved Graduate Development Practice/Workplace, the senior veterinary surgeon must: - a.
-Sign a declaration agreeing that the practice will provide any graduate employed at the practice with regular support as defined by the VetGDP guidance. - b.
-Engage positively with feedback on the delivery of the programme and any quality assurance activity. - Please refer to the VetGDP guidance for timescales and deadlines for becoming an RCVS-Approved Graduate Development Practice/Workplace.
+Veterinary medicinal products, including POM-Vs and veterinary medicinal products prescribed under the cascade may only be obtained by a veterinary surgeon (even though they may be paid for by a business entity) and may only be sold or supplied from veterinary practice premises registered with the RCVS.
+It should also be noted that in England, Wales, and Scotland, wholesale supply may only be delivered to a registered veterinary practice premises (RVPP). (see further guidance on the registration of veterinary practice premises).

+d.
+Ensure that their colleagues within the organisation, especially those who are not veterinary surgeons or veterinary nurses, recognise the professional responsibilities of veterinary surgeons and veterinary nurses, in particular those set out in the RCVS Codes of Professional Conduct and supporting guidance issued by the RCVS.

+e.
+Have overall responsibility within the organisation for ensuring that the RCVS supporting guidance and legislation relating to consumer obligations, such as consumer choice, are being adhered to.

+(See Chapter 10 for more information on consumer rights and freedom of choice)

+f.
+Have overall responsibility within the organisation for ensuring that the clinical freedom and professional autonomy of veterinary surgeons and veterinary nurses is not impeded or eroded by external factors, such as the commercial interests of the practice.

+17.16 Where the senior veterinary surgeon works at an RCVS-Approved Graduate Development Practice/Workplace\, the senior veterinary surgeon must:

+a.
+Sign a declaration agreeing that the practice will provide any graduate employed at the practice with regular support as defined by the VetGDP guidance.

+b.
+Engage positively with feedback on the delivery of the programme and any quality assurance activity.

+\Please refer to the VetGDP guidance for timescales and deadlines for becoming an RCVS-Approved Graduate Development Practice/Workplace.